 And that’s it!
 Here is another look at the finished product.

-Here is a look at a few before and after photos to show the effect of the preset.
+Here’s a look at a few before and after photos to show the pastel effect of the preset used in this article.